Author: Justin Schmid

 But the cameras only transmit a short segment of data encompassing time before and after a triggering incident.
-There are drivers who remain suspicious, though, that their companies are using the in-cab cameras to spy on them even while their trucks are off and they’re no longer on the road.
+Still, some drivers remain suspicious that their companies use the in-cab cameras to spy on them even while their trucks are off and they’re no longer on the road.
 While this is theoretically possible, it’s just not efficient to have employees pouring over hours of video footage.
-It would take a great deal of time to find anything of interest if it’s not associated with a triggering event.
+It would take too much time to find anything of interest if it’s not associated with a triggering event.

 Also, this is primarily a scenario for long-haul vehicles.
-Many of the fleets using in-cab camera focus on local deliveries.
+Many of the fleets using in-cab cameras focus on local deliveries.